Questions and answers about the sale of the Municipal Offices

 Will buyers be made aware of the properties condition and listed status?

-All information relating to the building is available on the agent’s website and related data room which holds further documents and details (requires registration).
+All information relating to the building was available on the agent’s website and related data room which holds further documents and details (requires registration).

 The council is committed to be open and transparent about the building providing sufficient information to potential purchasers and aiding them to offer the right money to purchase the building.